danielaandrioaie/SVM_Novelty_Detection/README.md

 # SVM Novelty Detection

 ## Requirements.
 Setup
-* Please download in the same place as the notebook https://drive.google.com/file/d/1lwktG1FbJLjKpiPs-VpC4DuofmKtJcyv/view?usp=sharing.
-This is a data file.
+* Please download this **dataset** in the same place as the notebook https://drive.google.com/file/d/1lwktG1FbJLjKpiPs-VpC4DuofmKtJcyv/view?usp=sharing.
+This is a Credit Card fraud detection dataset that we will use in our experiment.
-* Please go to the command prompt and **pip install cvxopt**
+* Please go to the command prompt and *pip install cvxopt*
 * If you use Jupyter Notebook, I recommend you not to run all the cells(I highlighted when) because it might take a lot of time and you will not be able to finish in 1h.
 Instead if you work in GoogleColab you can run.

 ## Files